The main question I come across when people are headed to Italy is “Do I need to speak Italian?” “Will they understand me?”

 If you are planning to move to Italy then… yes, you really should speak Italian, at least some.
 If you don’t have time before the move, I suggest enrolling yourself in a course ASAP.

-There will be a lot of bureaucratic measures and processes that will get confusing real quick if you don’t speak Italian.
+There will be a lot of bureaucratic measures and processes that will get confusing really quickly if you don’t speak Italian.
 For instance, just applying for your first Permesso di Soggiorno, or getting a Codice Fiscale, or sorting a rental contract… yeah, you will want a little bit of Italian.
 Most of the time Permesso offices and Police do not speak English (or they just choose not to, I never really understood), so this could be a problem when trying to get your permit to stay sorted.

 Very Important: you should not expect to come to Italy without speaking the language and find a job.
 You may find babysitting, English teaching, and a few under-the-counter bar jobs, but they will most likely not give you legal status, and not be very well paid.
 Learning the native language will give you a leg up and definitely help your case when applying for jobs or visas here in Italy.